- Competitive interest yields on higher balances

 Amerant Bank FAQNow that you know more about Amerant's products and services, here are answers to some of the bank's frequently asked questions.

 - Yes.
 Amerant Bank has been in business for 43 years and has about 800 employees.
 All deposits are federally insured by the Federal Deposit Insurance Corp. up to $250,000.

 - Yes.
 Customers may access Zelle by logging into online or mobile banking and selecting "Send money with Zelle" from the Transfers and Payments menu.

-- How many branches does Amerant Bank have?
+- How many locations does Amerant Bank have?

-Rates are subject to change.
-Information on accounts is accurate as of Feb 5., 2021.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of June 29, 2022.

-This content is not provided by Amerant Bank.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Amerant Bank.
+Editorial Note: This content is not provided by Amerant Bank.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Amerant Bank.